 Step 5: Cover the skillet or baking dish with aluminum foil.
 Bake in a preheated 375 degree oven for about 60 minutes.

 I think it’s a personal choice.
 My family prefer the apples to be peeled.
 But, you’re welcome to leave the apple skins on.

 I wish you could smell this warm apple crisp!
 It’s so delicious and the perfect fall dessert.
-Be sure and check out these other great fall recipes including my Apple Cider Donuts, Pumpkin Spice Donuts, and Easy Pumpkin Waffles.
+It’s probably one of the easiest fall desserts to make!

 - 2 cups all-purpose flour

 - 1 cup old-fashioned rolled oats

 - ¾ cup granulated maple sugar

 - 2 teaspoons ground cinnamon